Farrow (customs brokerage)

-Farrow, legally known as "Russell A. Farrow Limited.", is one of the largest independently owned customs brokerage in North America.
-Established in 1911, Farrow now has 29 offices and warehousing locations throughout Canada, the US, Europe and Asia.
-The firm is a fully integrated customs brokerage and logistics provider specializing in Canadian and US customs clearance, international freight forwarding, warehousing and distribution, ground transportation, and international trade consulting.
-For over a decade, Farrow has been selected as one of Canada's Best Managed Companies and is a "Platinum Club" member.
+Farrow, legally known as Russell A. Farrow Limited., is an independently owned customs brokerage in North America.
+Established in 1911, it has 29 offices and warehousing locations throughout Canada, the US, Europe and Asia.

-Foundation, Growth and Acquisitions
+The firm is a customs brokerage and logistics provider specializing in Canadian and US customs clearance, international freight forwarding, warehousing and distribution, ground transportation, and international trade consulting.

+History

 Russell A. Farrow Customs Brokerage, founded in 1911 by Russell Alexander Farrow, transported goods on ferry boats between Canada (Windsor) and the USA (Detroit).
 Russell A. Farrow’s father, Robinson R. Farrow, was the Commissioner of Canadian Customs.

 Russell A. Farrow participated in the founding of the Dominion Chartered Custom House Brokers Association (DCCHBA), also known as the predecessor organization to the Canadian Society of Customs Brokers.

 After Russell A. Farrow's death in 1949, the company was passed down to his wife, Alice M. Farrow, and then his two sons, Robinson(Bob) R. Farrow and Huntley J. Farrow.
-Today the company is owned and operated by Richard J. Farrow, who is the son of Huntley J. Farrow.
+Until the end of 2023, the company was owned and operated by Richard J. Farrow, who is the son of Huntley J. Farrow.
 Richard's brother, John Farrow, is also actively involved in the company, serving as Vice Chairman.

+In November 2023, it was announced that the company would be acquired by Kuehne + Nagel, a Swiss transport and logistics company.
+The purchase was completed on January 31, 2024.